 The use of a gene expression signature and connectivity map to repurpose drugs for bipolar disorder

 Srisaiyini Kidnapillai, Chiara C Bortolasci, Madhara Udawela, Bruna Panizzutti, Briana Spolding, Timothy Connor, Andrew Sanigorski, Olivia M Dean, Tamsyn Crowley, Stephane Jamain, Laura Gray, Elizabeth Scarr, Marion Leboyer, Brian Dean, Michael Berk, Ken Walder

-OBJECTIVES: To create a gene expression signature (GES) to represent the biological effects of a combination of known drugs for bi..
+To create a gene expression signature (GES) to represent the biological effects of a combination of known drugs for bipolar disord..

 Changed cortical risk gene expression in major depression and shared changes in cortical gene expression between major depression and bipolar disorders